Click here for more images

 Mounting set - For fine adjustments and fixing

-For fixing or finely adjusting the table top the Mounting set allows height dieffernces of up to 20 mm to be evened out.
+allows height differences of up to 20 mm to be evened out.
 Leaving no

 Cable trough - For a little order under your desk

-Height adjustale feet - The simple solution for uneven floor surfaces
+Height adjustable feet - The simple solution for uneven floor surfaces

 Eiermann Table Frame 1 vs Eiermann Table Frame 2